SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: 2D Applications

-The first term encourages both uniform spacing of vertices along the curve and overall straightness.
-The second term preserves an even vertex distribution but permits flexible bending.
+The first term encourages uniform vertex spacing and overall straightness, while the second term preserves an even vertex distribution but allows moderate bending.
 We choose $\lambda = 0.3$ to balance these two effects, keeping the $M_i$ uniform while still allowing for slight curvature.